jackwillis/lyco/README.md

 ## Goals

+* Change user activity logging
+  * Store user logs in a database
+  * Use AJAX polling to update user log view
+  * Get rid of dependency on sinatra-websocket
+* Change block behavior
+  * Don't forward `STOP` messages
+  * Store blocked users in a database
+  * Don't try to send messages to blocked users
-* Get rid of dependency on `sinatra-websocket`
+* Get rid of dependency on jQuery
-* Full RSpec coverage and tests for JS
+* Write full RSpec coverage and tests for JS
 * Improve authentication

 ## Dependencies and licenses